BjornFridal/fridal-blog/src/content/blog/unraveling-my-uncles-online-gold-scam.md

 ### 5. The Developer Turned Hacker
 By now I had a good pile of indications and evidence.
 At the same time, I was sure that the fake banking website contained more information.
 As any other web developer would have, I attempted to guess the login to the WordPress administration.
 That didn't work and my IP address was banned for an hour.
 Now, I don't dislike WordPress per se, but the CMS does carry around some legacy code.

 I wondered if I could extract a username from the website.
-After some Googling, I saw that the WordPress REST API apparently lets anybody fetch the WP users.
+After some Googling, I saw that the WordPress REST API apparently let's anybody fetch the WP users.
 Really?
 I pointed my browser at:

 ~~~
 https://fakebank.com/wp-json/wp/v2/users